 Screen Resolution: 300 ppi

-Battery Life: Up to 12 weeks reading
+Battery Life: up to 12 weeks reading

-Storage Capacity: 64 GB
+Storage Capacity: 16, 32, or 64 GB

-Physical Size and Weight: 7.7 x 9.0 x 0.22 inches, 15.3 oz
+Physical Size and Weight: 7.7” x 9.0” x 0.22”, 15.3oz

-Button Controls vs. Touchscreen: Mostly touchscreen with Premium Pen
+Button Controls vs. Touchscreen: touchscreen

 How do we rank products for you?